 On the night before St Andrew’s Day, single Scottish girls could pray to him for a husband.
-If a single girl could peel an apple in a whole, unbroken peel and then throw the peel over her shoulder, it would reputedly form where it fell on the floor the first initial of her future husband’s name.
+If a single girl could peel an apple in a whole, unbroken peel and then throw the peel over her shoulder, where it fell on the floor it would reputedly form the first initial of her future husband’s name.

 The Scottish flag, called the “Saltire”, displays the cross of St. Andrew.
 The cross is also incorporated into the British Union Jack, and into the flag of the Canadian province of Nova Scotia.
 The other flag of Scotland, with the lion rampant on it, is the Royal Standard of Scotland.

 Greece, Romania and Russia also claim St Andrew as a patron saint.

 Andrew was a fisherman, like his brother Peter.
 He and his brother Peter were amongst the 12 apostles.
 He is said to have to been killed by the Romans in Patras, Southern Greece on a X-shaped cross (a “Crux decussata”), thus the X-shape of his cross on the Scottish flag.
 Some earlier versions of his life, however, had said the Romans nailed him to an olive tree: the X-shaped cross version doesn’t seem to have been introduced until around the 900s.

 His bones were moved to Constantinople by the Roman Emperor Constantine.

 Reputedly St Andrew’s cross appeared to an Angus (aka Oengus or Ungus) Macfergus (c.
 731-761), leading an army of Picts against Saxon invaders near what is now called Athelstaneford (though much of the story is suspect, never mind the cross appearing in the sky).
 The Scots were consequently inspired eventually to make his cross the flag of Scotland, with the blue background representing the sky.